 Logan told the court that New York and Hagan “should be punished for their unlawful actions and a very strong message needs to be sent to other so-called ‘journalists’ to prevent them from acting in a similar way.”

-The main issue was that the Benghazi report was based on a sourced account that, as Hagan wrote, “was soon revealed to be made up almost of whole cloth” and that the source “had invented the story to sell a book.”
-The attack later became a lighting rod issue for Hillary Clinton’s presidential campaign, as she was U.S. Secretary of State at the time of the attack, and led to numerous right-wing conspiracy theories.
+The main issue was the Benghazi report was based on a sourced account that, as Hagan wrote, “was soon revealed to be made up almost of whole cloth” and that the source “had invented the story to sell a book.”
+The attack later became a lighting rod issue for Hillary Clinton’s presidential campaign, as she was U.S. Secretary of State at the time of the attack.
+It led to numerous right-wing conspiracy theories.

-Logan, who last year signed on to host a series on Fox Nation, a new streaming service from the President Trump-supporting Fox News, where she has recently appeared as a contributor, still claimed that the New York piece was to blame for her missing out on career opportunities and increased pay.
-This despite the fact that CBS formally retracted her Benghazi report not long after it aired due to public questions of its accuracy; that she publicly explained why it had been retracted and that the piece has been “a mistake,” and that she remained employed by CBS until 2018, when her contract was not renewed.
+Nevertheless, she claimed that the New York piece was to blame for her missing out on career opportunities and increased pay.
+This despite the fact that CBS formally retracted her Benghazi report not long after it aired due to public questions of its accuracy; that she publicly explained why it had been retracted and that the piece had been “a mistake,” and that she remained employed by CBS until 2018, when her contract was not renewed.
 She then went on to work for the the conservative-led news and broadcast company Sinclair Broadcast Group before joining Fox.

 For More, See:

 WATCH: Fabien Baron on Working With Kate Moss, Madonna and More